google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 #### Inlining images: raster and vector

-There are two fundamentally different ways to create and store images – and this affects how you deploy images responsively.
+There are two fundamentally different ways to create and store images&mdash;and this affects how you deploy images responsively.

-**Raster images** such as photographs and other images represented as a grid of individual dots of color.
+**Raster images**&mdash;such as photographs and other images&mdash;are represented as a grid of individual dots of color.
 Raster images might come from a camera or scanner, or be created with the HTML canvas element.
-Formats like PNG, JPEG and WebP are used to store raster images.
+Formats like PNG, JPEG, and WebP are used to store raster images.

-**Vector images** such as logos and line art are defined as a set of curves, lines, shapes, fill colors and gradients.
+**Vector images**&mdash;such as logos and line art&mdash;are defined as a set of curves, lines, shapes, fill colors and gradients.
 Vector images can be created with programs like Adobe Illustrator or Inkscape, or handwritten in code using a vector format such as SVG.

 ##### SVG

 SVG makes it possible to include responsive vector graphics in a web page.
 The advantage of vector file formats over raster file formats is that the browser can render a vector image at any size.
-Vector formats describe the geometry of the image – how it's constructed from lines, curves and colors and so on.
+Vector formats describe the geometry of the image&mdash;how it's constructed from lines, curves, and colors and so on.
 Raster formats, on the other hand, only have information about individual dots of color, so the browser has to guess how to fill in the blanks when scaling.

 Below are two versions of the same image: a PNG image on the left and an SVG on the right.
 The SVG looks great at any size, whereas the PNG next to it starts to look blurry at larger display sizes.

 <img class="side-by-side" src="img/html5.png" alt="HTML5 logo, PNG format" />
 <img class="side-by-side" src="img/html5.svg" alt="HTML5 logo, SVG format" />

 If you want to reduce the number of file requests your page makes, you can code images inline using SVG or Data URI format.
-If you view the source of this page, you'll see that both logos below are declared inline: a Data URI and and SVG.
+If you view the source of this page, you'll see that both logos below are declared inline: a Data URI and an SVG.

 <img class="side-by-side" src="data:image/svg+xml;base64,PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0idXRmLTgiPz4NCjwhLS0gR2VuZXJhdG9yOiB
       BZG9iZSBJbGx1c3RyYXRvciAxNi4wLjAsIFNWRyBFeHBvcnQgUGx1Zy1JbiAuIFNWRyBWZXJzaW